 What is a grizzly bear?

 Grizzly bears are found throughout much of North America and Alaska, where the winters are cold.
 The species will build up their body fat in preparation for the winter season.
 In winter they will hibernate for up to seven months, not even waking to go to the bathroom.
-The bear will prepare by digging a hole for their den, usually in a hillside.
+The bear will prepare by digging a hole for their den, usually on a hillside.
 Once inside, they slow down their body functions such as heart rate, temperature, and metabolism.
 This allows the fat reserves to last longer.
-If a female grizzly is pregnant she will give birth in the den, nurse her cubs until spring and the cubs are old enough to explore outside the den.
+If a female grizzly is pregnant she will give birth in the den, and nurse her cubs until spring and the cubs are old enough to explore outside the den.

-Polar bears diet vs. Grizzly Bear Diet
+Polar Bear Diet vs. Grizzly Bear Diet

 Polar bears eat primarily seals.
 Although these seals are numerous throughout the Arctic Circle, many polar bears avoid moving too far north to capture them.
-The reason for this is because the ocean around the polar bear’s natural habitat is ice-covered during the winter.
+The reason for this is that the ocean around the polar bear’s natural habitat is ice-covered during the winter.
 Without a healthy seal population to hunt, these polar bears are forced to eat other prey such as walrus or even beluga whales.
 Because polar bears are very dependent on seals for their diet, seals have evolved to be wary of approaching polar bear dens during the spring and summer months.

-Grizzly bears are opportunistic feeders, they eat almost anything they can get their paws on, including carrion, insects, eggs, fish, rodents, ground squirrels, carrion, moose, elk, caribou, and deer.
-They will also eat many types of plants including those with fleshy roots, fruits, berries, and grasses.
+Grizzly bears are opportunistic feeders.
+They eat almost anything they can get their paws on, including carrion, insects, eggs, fish, rodents, ground squirrels, carrion, moose, elk, caribou, and deer.
+They will also eat many types of plants, including those with fleshy roots, fruits, berries, and grasses.
 In some areas of Alaska, they’ve even been known to attack cars when drivers do not slow down quickly enough.

 Grizzly bears generally live further south than the Arctic regions of polar bears.
 Today they live across much of Western Canada and Alaska.
-Polar bears, on the other hand live on the northern edges of North America and have a range that extends all the way to the North Pole.
-Since polar bears’ main diet is seals, they remain close to water and rarely travel inland.
+Polar bears, on the other hand, live on the northern edges of North America and have a range that extends all the way to the North Pole.
+Since polar bears’ main diet is seals, they remain close to the water and rarely travel inland.

 On average, polar bears inhabit and are found in the ocean’s Arctic waters, while grizzlies stay in terrestrial regions.

-Are Polar and Grizzly Bears Endangered Species?
+Are Grizzly Bears Endangered Species?